freelawproject/courtlistener/DEVELOPING.md

       - Increase Memory to at least 4GB and Swap to 2GB
       - Apply changes and Restart.

+1. Generate some dummy data for your database:

+        docker exec -it cl-django python /opt/courtlistener/manage.py make_dev_data

+    If this does not make an object that you want for your work, you should update it so it does.
+It's a relatively new tool and it's growing as we use it.

 1. Finally, create a new superuser login by running this command, and entering the required information:

     `docker exec -it cl-django python /opt/courtlistener/manage.py createsuperuser`